 Overview

-The Global Peace, Justice and Well-being course from Linnaeus University is an international program, both in terms of teaching collaboration between four different universities in four different EU countries and because students come from all over the world.
+The Global Peace, Justice and Well-being course from Linnaeus University is an international programme, both in terms of teaching collaboration between four different universities in four different EU countries and because students come from all over the world.
 The programme brings together perspectives from peace and development studies, political science, international relations, public administration, law studies, public international law, social work, gender and postcolonial studies, sociology, welfare studies, philosophy, anthropology, psychology, security studies, strategic studies, and history.
-The program challenges the boundaries of studies on peace, well-being, and justice with an emphasis on a global perspective.
+The programme challenges the boundaries of studies on peace, well-being, and justice with an emphasis on a global perspective.

 Career opportunities:

-This program will provide students with a foundation for both doctoral studies and professional employment within a range of international, regional, national, and local organizations, as well as civil society organizations and private companies active in the field.
+This programme will provide students with a foundation for both doctoral studies and professional employment within a range of international, regional, national, and local organizations, as well as civil society organizations and private companies active in the field.
 The taught skills will be valuable in areas such as development cooperation, humanitarian aid, conflict resolution, cultural diversity and integration programs, as well as environmental planning and analysis.
 Special emphasis is placed on independent working methods, critical assessment, and problem-solving abilities.

 - This concept provides both a EUniWell experience and an on-campus experience, which creates a true pan-European education with great opportunities to acquire contacts for the rest of your life.